 Intermediate

-- Focus: Incorporating weights and increasing intensity.
+- Focus: Adding weights and making workouts harder.

 - Exercises: Dumbbell presses, kettlebell swings, pull-ups.